jaehyeon-kim/personal-site/src/posts/2019-07-19-Cronicle-Multi-Server-Setup.md

 created: '2019-07-19'
 updated:
 status: publish
-description: "Accroding to the project site, Cronicle is a multi-server task scheduler and runner, with a web based front-end UI.
-It handles both scheduled, repeating and on-demand jobs, targeting any number of slave servers, with real-time stats and live log viewer."
+description: "Cronicle is a multi-server task scheduler and runner, with a web based front-end UI.
+It handles both scheduled, repeating and on-demand jobs, targeting any number of slave servers, with real-time stats and live log viewer.
+In this post, multi-server configuration of Cronicle will be demonstrated with Docker and Nginx as load balancer.
+Specifically a single master and backup server will be set up and they will be served behind a load balancer - backup server is a slave server that can take the role of master when the master is not avaialble. "
 ---

 Accroding to the [project GitHub repository](https://github.com/jhuckaby/Cronicle),

 > Cronicle is a multi-server task scheduler and runner, with a web based front-end UI.
 It handles both scheduled, repeating and on-demand jobs, targeting any number of slave servers, with real-time stats and live log viewer.

 By default, Cronicle is configured to launch a single master server - task scheduling is controlled by the master server.
-Therefore, for high availability, it is important that another server takes the role of master when the existing master server fails.
+For high availability, it is important that another server takes the role of master when the existing master server fails.

 In this post, multi-server configuration of Cronicle will be demonstrated with Docker and Nginx as load balancer.
-Specifically a single master and backup server will be set up and they will be served behind a load balancer - backup server is a slave server but take the role of master when the master is not avaialble.
-The source can be found in this [GitHub repo](https://github.com/jaehyeon-kim/play-cronicle).
+Specifically a single master and backup server will be set up and they will be served behind a load balancer - backup server is a slave server that can take the role of master when the master is not avaialble.

+The source of this post can be found [here](https://github.com/jaehyeon-kim/play-cronicle).

-## Build Cronicle Docker Image
+## Cronicle Docker Image

-There doesn't seem to be an official Docker image for Cronicle.
+There isn't an official Docker image for Cronicle.
 I just installed it from _python:3.6_ image.
 The docker file can be found as following.

 ```docker